 After moving to Philadelphia, Randy, and other mentors in the Philadelphia area including Tom Lawton, Larry McKenna, Bootsie Barnes, and encouraged her to record.
 They, and others were featured on her debut swing cd, Is You Is.

 Julie is noted as having a chameleon-like voice that swings sweetly or rock bluesy-depending on her mood.
 Her three octave range allows for audiences to call her live performances a "must see."
 One recent review sums up her style in this way: "She is a storyteller.
 She invites you in, then hits you with energy - you stay."

 In addition to singing, Julie enjoys writing.
 She has been published in newspapers, television news, and the University of Pennsylvania.

-Julie Charnet is a vocalist whose passion is found in a diverse repertoire of jazz, swing, and blues.
-A professional, she prides herself on consistently seeking opportunities for live music, and musicians to flourish.
-Her music can be heard on radio, internet, and soon, cable tv.
+Julie Charnet is a vocalist whose passion is found in a diverse repertoire of jazz, swing, and blues from the 1920's and up.
+A professional, she prides herself on consistently seeking opportunities for live musicians to flourish.
+Her music can be heard on Philadelphia and NYC radio, internet, and cable tv.

-Original works, classic jazz, swing, blues, rare in-between gems make up her unique repertoire from the past and present.
+Original, classic jazz, swing, blues, rarely known in-between gems make up her unique repertoire from the past and present.
 Often, her band has open sessions for fellow musicians as her support of live jazz continues.